MicrosoftDocs/visualstudio-docs/docs/debugger/quickstart-debug-html-and-css.md

  In the procedure that follows, we'll go through the process of interactively debugging an app by using DOM Explorer.
 We'll create an app that uses a `FlipView` control and then debug it.
 The app contains several errors.

 > [!WARNING]
->  The following sample app is a Windows Store app.
+>  The following sample app is a UWP app.
 The same features are supported for Cordova, but the app would be different.

 #### To debug by inspecting the live DOM